A prediction and behavioural analysis of machine learning methods for modelling travel mode choice: Theoretical analysis of RUM and ML approaches for obtaining behavioural indicators

-The expression in Equation (\ref{eq:wtp-trick}) shows that \gls{wtp} can be computed from the derivatives of $s_i$.
-This makes it possible to compute \gls{wtp} with \gls{ml} models.
-But some \gls{ml} models do not allow analytical derivatives to be obtained, and for this reason a method for calculating the gradient information using numerical approximations is introduced.
+With respect to ensemble approaches based on decision trees, such as \gls{rf} and \gls{xgboost}, it can be stated that they present a contrasting situation.
+These techniques may not be the most appropriate for estimating differentiable probabilities due to their estimation procedure, which typically involves aggregating local estimators based on rule-based approaches.
+The probability of each class is estimated by computing the proportion of votes for each class, which is the standard estimation procedure for ensemble approaches based on decision trees, such as \gls{rf} and \gls{xgboost}.
+The resulting probabilities $s_i(\mathbf{x},\boldsymbol{\omega} )$ take on only a finite set of values, i.e. $s_i(\mathbf{x},\boldsymbol{\omega} ) \in \left \{0, \frac{1}{\hbox{n-estimators}},\frac{2}{\hbox{n-estimators}},\cdots, 1 \right \}$.
+As a result, the function $s_i$ becomes discontinuous and therefore non-differentiable, with partial derivatives equalling either $0$ or undefined.
+Therefore, it is evident that the condition in Equation~(\ref{eq:derivada_cota}) cannot be satisfied in these models.

+The above discussion highlights that \gls{ml} models do not guarantee the existence of derivatives.
+As a result, analytical methods are replaced with numerical approximations to calculate gradient information.
 Let $\mathbf{x}_{n}$ be the current value of the feature vector and consider two scenarios where all attributes take the same value, except for the attribute under study, which takes $x^+_{nik}=x_{nik}+h$ and $x^-_{nik}=x_{nik}-h$.
 These new vectors are denoted by $\mathbf{x}^+_{nik}$ and $\mathbf{x}^-_{nik}$, respectively.
 The Center Divided Difference Method approximates the $k-$th partial derivative as follows:

-Note that, when numerically approximating the partial derivatives of \gls{ml} models such as \gls{rf} or \gls{gbdt}, problems can arise when the value of $h$ is too small, since these models are non-differentiable functions in the attributes.
-This issue will be analysed later in numerical experiments.
+Equation~(\ref{numerical_derivative}) assumes that $s_i$ approximates a differentiable function $P_i$, and by applying the above formula, an approximation to the derivative of $P_i$ is obtained.
+These approximations will be used in all the models for the numerical experiments.

+To sum up, this section discusses the fact that there is no theoretical basis to guarantee the uniform approximation of the derivatives of the probability function and only numeric experimentation can properly evaluate the performance of the different \gls{ml} models used for modelling travel mode choice.
+This is the purpose of the next section.